openshift-labs/learn-katacoda/ansibleop/ansible-operator-overview/step6.md

-Thus far, we have created the memcached-operator project specifically for watching the Memcached resource with APIVersion 'cache.example.com/v1apha1' and Kind 'Memcached'.
+Up to this point, we have created the memcached-operator project specifically for watching the Memcached resource with APIVersion 'cache.example.com/v1apha1' and Kind 'Memcached'.
 Now it's time to define the Operator logic.

 ## Customize the Operator logic